 10. Self-tapping screws 50 mm, 4 pcs.

-A die designed to fix a vertical threaded stud must be drilled through with a 6.5 mm drill.
-The hole should be located at a distance of 15 mm from the edge of the plate, approximately in the center.
+The die intended for fixing the vertical threaded rod must be drilled through with a 6.5 mm drill.
+The hole should be located at a distance of 15 mm from the edge of the die, approximately in the center.

-Further, in the resulting hole, it is required to cut the thread for the M8 stud.
-A wooden plate prepared in this way must be screwed to the base at a distance of 265 mm from the edge using ordinary self-tapping screws 50 mm long, screwed in from the back of the base.
+Next, in the resulting hole you need to cut a thread for an M8 stud.
+The wooden block prepared in this way must be screwed to the base at a distance of 265 mm from the edge using ordinary self-tapping screws 50 mm long, screwed into the back of the base.

-The most hard part The assembly of this device consists in preparing a regulating device that will set the angle of sharpening the knife.
+The most the hard part Assembling this device consists of preparing a control device that will set the sharpening angle of the knife.
 For this you will need:

 • metal square profile 40×40 mm;